Goldinnovation/Worthsec-Web-App/README.md

 </br>
 </br>

-### Project Setup and Contribution Guide - Backend
+### Procedural Instructions - How to set up the backend server

 This guide will help you set up the Worthsec project on your local machine, connect to Git, install dependencies, and start the application.
 Follow the steps below: